aodhanlutetiae/data_journalism_jomec/README.md

 **Description**

 Data journalism at its broadest sees any information in a digitised form as a potential journalistic resource.
-Digging for this information with computerised tools and supplementing it with traditional journalistic methods is the task of the data journalist today.
-Stories are generated when imagination and curiosity are combined with numerical and technical skills: this module will see students apply technology to journalistic questions and begin to produce a portfolio of work.
+Digging for this information with computerised tools and supplementing it with traditional journalistic methods is the task of the data journalist.
+Stories are generated when imagination and curiosity are combined with numerical and technical skills; this module will see students apply technology to journalistic questions and begin to produce a portfolio of work.

 **Course outline**